 CASA said that Wing satisfied them that their operation meets an “acceptable level of safety” and allowed them to fly “in closer proximity to a person than our regulations would normally permit.”
 They are allowed to fly their drones from 7am to 8pm Monday to Saturday, and from 8am to 8pm Sunday and public holidays.

-Wing say that for the past year and a half, they’ve been trialling the use of drones with ACT and NSW residents, and partnering with other companies to make it work.
+Wing say that for the past year and a half, they’ve been trialing the use of drones with ACT and NSW residents, and partnering with other companies to make it work.
 This has included with companies like Guzman y Gomez and Chemist Warehouse.

 James Ryan Burgess, CEO of Wing, wrote that people on the outskirts of the ACT live in remote areas and “face a 40-minute round trip in the car for almost anything, whether it’s a carton of milk, veggies for dinner, or a cup of coffee”.
 Their drone testers found that the people wanted fresh meals delivered at dinner time, and business owners wanted to send orders to customers’ doorsteps.
 Farmers also wanted supplies to arrive at their paddocks.